The seventh edition of “Riccardo Muti Italian Opera Academy” has been organized for the first time in collaboration with Fondazione Prada.

-The public will be able to attend the piano introduction of the opera with Riccardo Muti on 4 December, the rehearsals that will take place from 5 to 11 December and the final concerts on 14 and 15 December.
-Riccardo Muti will conduct the first concert and he will present the second one which will be conducted by young conductors.
-Tickets will be available from September on Fondazione Prada website.
+The public was invited to attend the whole rehearsals and concerts process that was focused on Nabucco by Giuseppe Verdi: from the introduction of the opera with Riccardo Muti on 4 December, to the rehearsals from 5 to 11 December and the final concerts on 14 and 15 December, the first one directed by Riccardo Muti and the second one conducted by young conductors.

 Riccardo Muti Music (RMMUSIC) conceived and created the “Riccardo Muti Italian Opera Academy” in 2015.
 Since then, it has followed the organization in Italy and Japan, where the project has been presented from 2019 in collaboration with the Spring Festival of Tokyo.
-As in the previous years, RMMUSIC will be engaged in recording the entire process of rehearsals and concerts of the Academy in order to transform it into an audiovisual product with the aim of making the experience available to an even wider audience, through the media.
+As in the previous years, RMMUSIC will be engaged in making the experience available to an even wider audience, through the media.